Tel Megiddo: Archaeological features

-A path leads up through a six-chambered gate, previously believed to be built by Solomon, but that actually belongs to the Omride dynasty days, found in Stratum VA-IVB, late Iron IIA period, overlooking the excavations of the Oriental Institute.
+A path leads up through a six-chambered gate, considered by some archaeologists to have been built by Solomon, but which Israel Finkelstein dates to the Omrides, found in Stratum VA-IVB, late Iron IIA period.
+It overlooks the excavations of the Institute for the Study of Ancient Cultures.
 A solid circular stone structure has been interpreted as an altar or a high place from the Canaanite period.
-Further on is a grain pit from the Israelite period for storing provisions in case of siege; the stables, originally thought to date from the time of Solomon but now dated a century and a half later to the time of Ahab; and a water system consisting of a square shaft 35 m deep, the bottom of which opens into a tunnel bored through rock for 100 m to a pool of water.
+Further on is a grain pit from the Israelite period for storing provisions in case of siege.
+There are stables, originally thought to date from the time of Solomon but now dated a century and a half later to the time of Ahab.
+A water system consists of a square shaft 35 m deep, the bottom of which opens into a tunnel bored through rock for 100 m to a pool of water.

 The Great Temple

-Megiddo's 5,000 year old "Great Temple", dated to the Early Bronze Age IB (ca. 3000 BCE), has been described by its excavators as "the most monumental single edifice so far uncovered in the EB I Levant and ranks among the largest structures of its time in the Near East."
-The structure includes an immense, 47.5 by 22 meters sanctuary.
-The temple was more than ten times larger than the typical temple of that era and was determined to be the site of ritual animal sacrifice.
+Megiddo's 5,000-year-old "Great Temple", dated to the Early Bronze Age IB (ca. 3000 BC), has been described by its excavators as "the most monumental single edifice so far uncovered in the EB I Levant and ranks among the largest structures of its time in the Near East."
+The structure includes an immense 47.5 by 22 meters sanctuary.
+The temple was more than ten times larger than a typical temple of that era and was determined to be the site of ritual animal sacrifice.
 Corridors were used as favissae (deposits of cultic artifacts) to store bones after ritual sacrifice.
-More than 80% of the animal remains were of young sheep and goats; the rest were cattle.
+More than 80% of the animal remains were young sheep and goats.
+The rest were cattle.

 Jewelry

 In 2010, a collection of jewelry pieces was found in a ceramic jug.
-The jewelry dates to around 1100 BCE.
+The jewelry dates to around 1100 BC.
 The collection includes beads made of carnelian stone, a ring and earrings.
 The jug was subjected to molecular analysis to determine the contents.
 The collection was probably owned by a wealthy Canaanite family, likely belonging to the ruling elite.

 Megiddo ivories

-The Megiddo ivories are thin carvings in ivory found at Tel Megiddo, the majority excavated by Gordon Loud.
-The ivories are on display at the Oriental Institute of Chicago and the Rockefeller Museum in Jerusalem.
-They were found in the stratum VIIA, or Late Bronze Age layer of the site.
+The Megiddo ivories are thin carvings in ivory found at Tel Megiddo, mostly excavated by Gordon Loud.
+The ivories are on display at the Institute for the Study of Ancient Cultures in Chicago and the Rockefeller Museum in Jerusalem.
+They were found in the stratum VIIA or Late Bronze Age layer of the site.
 Carved from hippopotamus incisors from the Nile, they show Egyptian stylistic influence.
 An ivory pen case was found inscribed with the cartouche of Ramses III.